WASHINGTON AND IRELAND ELOPEMENT PHOTOGRAPHER

 How to Elope in Ireland as an American

-As a quick spoiler for the legalities: you can get legally married in Ireland, but the process is more complicated and restrictive (including where you can get married) than it is in the U.S. My strong recommendation is that you do the paperwork side of things in the States, either before or after your trip, and then enjoy your elopement in Ireland without a care in the world.
+As a quick spoiler for the legalities: you can get legally married in Ireland, but the process is more complicated and restrictive (including where you can get married) than in the U.S. My strong recommendation is that you do the paperwork in the States, either before or after your trip, and then enjoy your elopement in Ireland without a care in the world.

 Ireland elopement on the beach